openbmc/docs/designs/power-recovery.md

   prior to the pin hole reset
 - Not implement any power recovery policy on the system
 - Turn power recovery back on once BMC has a normal reboot

+### Brownout
+As noted above, a brownout condition is when AC power can not continue to be supplied to the chassis, but the BMC can continue to have power and run.

+When this condition occurs, the BMC must:
+- Power system off as quickly as situations requires (or gracefully handle the loss of power if it occurred without warning)
+- Log an error indicating the brownout event has occurred
+- Support the ability for host firmware to indicate a one-time power restore policy if they wish for when the brownout completes
+- Identify when a brownout condition has completed
+- Wait for the brownout to complete and implement the one-time power restore policy.
+If no one-time policy is defined then run the standard power restore policy defined for the system

+BMC firmware must also be able to:
+- Discover if system is in a brownout situation
+  - Run when the BMC first comes up to know if it should implement any automated power-on recovery
+- Not run any power-on recovery logic when a brownout is occurring
+- Tell the host firmware that it is a automated power-on recovery initiated boot when that firmware is what boots the system

 ## Proposed Design